Buying A Home

 Are You Ready to Buy a Home?

 First – do you have the financial resources?
-You should have at least five percent of the purchase price of a home for the down payment, but ideally even more.
+You should have at least five percent of the purchase price of the home for the down payment, but ideally even more.
 Are there other priorities in your life, for example, starting a new business, which requires your savings?
 If not, buying a home should be on your radar.
 Second – do you expect to stay in your new home for some time?
 Moving can be expensive, and you will want to build some equity before having to relocate.
 Your job and home life should be stable.

 Here are some of the costs that may be associated with Buying a Home